Kensaroven/CO2_Emission_Prediciton/README.md

 This dataset captures the details of how CO2 emissions by a vehicle can vary with the different features.
 The dataset has been taken from Canada Government official open data website.
 This is a compiled version.
 This contains data over a period of 7 years.

 There are total 7385 rows and 12 columns.
 There are few abbreviations that has been used to describe the features.
 I am listing them out here.
-The same can be found in the Data Description sheet.
+The same can be found in the Data Description sheet and below.

 ##### Model